-Training and Communications for the Current World of Work December 2022 difficult areas that keeps coming up is figuring out if a training program is effective and impactful.
+The BELA Working Groups and the reports they generate are a really amazing feature of BELA.
+The working groups can zero in on specialty topics that are of interest in the whole community.
+When [Ethisphere CEO] Erica Salmon Byrne and I have talked about compliance training in the past, and when we've talked to our clients at LRN about it, one of the most difficult areas that keeps coming up is figuring out if a training program is effective and impactful.
 It's very easy to have a training program that rolls out 12 hours of mandatory courses a year, and then say to your board or your leadership that you have 90% completion as an accomplishment.
 But what we've seen in the last 10 years is that doesn't necessarily mean that people change their behavior.
 It's a bit like throwing flower seeds out the window and hoping they sprout.